Trump administration's lawsuit against California sanctuary laws backed by these cities, counties

 In April, the Westminster City Council voted 3-1 to join the Trump administration’s lawsuit against the state, KABC-TV reported.

+The San Juan Capistrano City Council voted 4-1 to condemn California's sanctuary laws, the Orange County Register reported.

+Mayor Sergio Farias, who voted against it, said that he is the "mayor of everyone who calls San Juan Capistrano home, regardless of their legal status."

-Fox News’ Paulina Dedaj and The Associated Press contributed to this report.
+Fox News’ Paulina Dedaj, Lukas Mikelionis and The Associated Press contributed to this report.